openziti/ziti-tunnel-sdk-c/RELEASING.md

 1. At your discretion, allow some time for prerelease consumers to validate the release.
 1. Promote the release by [editing it in GitHub](https://github.com/openziti/ziti-tunnel-sdk-c/releases) to un-tick the "Set as a pre-release" box.
 This triggers the promotion of downstream packages and container images.

-The rest of this document describes these two steps in greater detail.
+The rest of this document describes these steps in greater detail.

 ## Release Artifacts